jaiminbabariya7/Data-Analysis-BigQuery/README.md

    - Write and execute SQL queries to perform basic data analysis tasks.
 Refer to `sql/` directory for examples.

 4. **Explore Table Management**:
    - Learn about modifying table schemas, partitioning, and clustering for optimizing query performance.
-Details in `docs/table_management.md`.
+Details in 'docs/table_management.md'.

-## Contributing
-Contributions are welcome!
-Please read the [contribution guidelines](CONTRIBUTING.md) before submitting pull requests.

 ## License
 This project is licensed under the [MIT License](LICENSE).